OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Server_Performance_System.md

 - Implementation: Complete

 ## Overview

+**Game Rule Summary**: The Server Performance System ensures DAoC runs smoothly for all players by carefully managing the game's timing, memory, and processing power.
+The server runs at exactly 100 "ticks" per second (every 10 milliseconds), processing all combat, movement, spells, and interactions in precise order.
+When the server is running well, your attacks hit exactly when they should, spells cast on time, and movement feels responsive.
+The system uses advanced techniques like object pooling (reusing memory instead of creating new objects) and parallel processing to handle hundreds of players simultaneously without lag.
+Performance monitoring tracks everything to ensure the game maintains consistent timing even during large battles or high player counts.

 The server performance system manages game loop timing, multi-threading, memory optimization, packet processing, and performance monitoring.
 It uses an Entity Component System (ECS) architecture with service-based processing and advanced optimization techniques to handle hundreds of concurrent players.

 ## Core Architecture